20 Employee Survey Questions to Help Define Your Company Values

 Conflicts and failures culture

-A culture of failure is a set of shared values, goals and practices that encourages learning through experimentation.
-Instead of fearing or punishing failures, a company that believes in failure-as-an-option (FaaO) recognizes that failure and team conflict is part of the learning process and that each unsuccessful experiment provides valuable feedback that ultimately can be used to achieve success.
+A culture of failure is a set of shared values, goals, and practices that encourages learning through experimentation.
+Instead of fearing or punishing failures, a company that believes in failure-as-an-option (FaaO) recognizes that failure and team conflict is part of the learning process.
+Instead teams can view it as an unsuccessful experiment that provides valuable feedback that can be used to achieve success.
 Failure and conflict resolution must have a place in your core values in order to reinforce that your organization cares about opportunities to grow and learn as a team.

 15. How are failures addressed by your team and organization as a whole?